|Budget: $200m||Financed by: Disney|

 |Overseas Gross: $187,430,783|

 A Christmas Carol pulled in strong numbers worldwide, but was another casualty of excessive spending where reaching a break even point would be near impossible.
-Disney footed the bill for the $200 million motion capture film and launched one of the mouse house’s most expensive worldwide marketing campaigns.
+Disney footed the bill for the $200m motion capture film and launched one of the mouse house’s most expensive worldwide marketing campaigns.
 They launched a 16,000 mile, six month train tour, with a five car train that had exhibits of the film, which required tons of Disney staff to see through.
-Mark Zoradi, who was the head of worldwide marketing at Disney spearheaded the bloated ad campaign and saw himself forced to resign when A Christmas Carol opened in the US to $30,051,075 — a troubling number for such a massive expense behind the pic.
-A Christmas Carol declined a modest 25.8% the following weekend to $22,308,913 and had enough legs to get to a respectable enough $137,855,863 final gross in the US.
-The overseas total was a solid $187.4 million but Disney would only see back about $178.8 million from the worldwide total after theaters take their percentage of the gross — which covers the hefty P&A spend, but little of the budget.
-Disney took an unreported but estimated $50 million and some estimates go as high as $100 million write down on the film.
-In 2011 Disney would shutter Zemeckis’ ImageMovers Digital after he produced the motion capture mega-flop Mars Needs Moms.
+Mark Zoradi, who was the head of worldwide marketing at Disney spearheaded the bloated ad campaign and saw himself forced to resign when A Christmas Carol opened in the US to $30,051,075.
+The film had enough legs to get to a respectable $137,855,863 final gross and a solid overseas total of $187.4 but Disney would only see back about $180m after theaters take their percentage of the gross – just falling short of the budget, but leaving the massive ad spend as a loss.
+Disney took an unreported but estimated $50m-100m write down on the film.